LeeAnnEditor/o365hq/services/Advanced Threat Analytics Installation.md

 ### Client responsibilities

-1. Coordinate client resources and staff schedules
+1. Coordinate Client resources and staff schedules
 2. Provide a dedicated point of contact responsible for working with IT Partner
 3. Coordinate any outside vendor resources and schedules